 In March 2021, Fareed Zakaria criticized the size of the U.S. military budget, comparing the cost of the F-35 fighter jet program to China's Belt and Road Initiative.

-In July 2022, Fareed Zakaria wrote a Washington Post article titled "Forget pronouns.
-Democrats need to become the party of building things", arguing that the Democratic Party needs to focus on practical issues more than cultural issues.
+In July 2022, Fareed Zakaria wrote a Washington Post article arguing that the Democratic Party needs to focus on building things and making government work, rather than cultural issues like pronouns.

 In February 2025, Fareed Zakaria endorsed Pennsylvania Senator John Fetterman for the 2028 Democratic Party presidential primaries.